sixeyed/docker-kube-workshop/part-2.md

 ## <a name="3"></a> 4 - Manage Kubernetes on Docker EE from Docker for Mac and Docker for Windows

 You can remotely manage your Docker EE cluster by downloading a client bundle from UCP.
 Communication between your client and UCP is secured with mutual TLS, and the client bundle contains certificates and setup scripts.
+Your client certificate identifies your account and enforces access control with the same permissions as in the UI.

 In UCP click your username in the left nav and select _My Profile_: